-The clearing and depository operations for the Company's securities transactions are primarily provided by a brokerage firm whose principal office is in Jersey City, New Jersey.
-At December 31, 2023, \$9,408,107 of the due from broker dealers total amount reflected in the accompanying statement of financial condition, is held by and due from this clearing broker.
+The clearing and depository operations for the Company's securities transactions are primarily provided by a Clearing Firm whose principal office is in Jersey City, New Jersey.
+At December 31, 2024, \$64,958,529 of the due from broker-dealers total amount reflected on the accompanying statement of financial condition is held by and due from this clearing broker.

-The Company has agreements with four other U.S. based broker dealers for the clearing of futures and certain other trades, two prime brokerage agreement, and an agreement with a Brazilian-based financial institution for the clearing and custody of foreign securities and currencies.
-At December 31, 2023, \$20,768,040 of the due from broker dealers and \$2,750,000 in restricted cash reflected in the accompanying statement of financial condition, is held by and due from these clearing brokers.
+The Company has agreements with four other U.S. based broker-dealers for the clearing of futures and certain other trades, two prime brokerage agreement, and an agreement with a Brazilian-based financial institution for the clearing and custody of foreign securities and currencies.
+At December 31, 2024, \$7,289,302 of the due from broker dealers and \$2,750,000 in restricted cash reflected on the accompanying statement of financial condition is held by and due from these clearing brokers.